-Filed under correct grammar, Editing, grammar, grammar rules, indie publishing, Learning to write, Myths and Truths, self editing, Self-publishing, style, Writers' groups, Writing
+Filed under correct grammar for writers of fiction, Editing your novel, grammar rules for writers, indie publishing, Learning to write, Myths and Truths for writers, self editing for fiction writers, Self-publishing, style for writers, Writers' groups, Writing

 As usual, Chuck Wendig has his own way of saying things.
 So put your fingers in your ears so you won’t hear the bad words, and read!
 25 Reasons I Stopped Reading Your Book!

 I’ve posted my own reasons more than once.
 Here’s what I wrote on Chuck’s post:

 I’ve posted more than once about my own answer to this question.
 Lack of voice is way up there.
 Too many characters and scenes feel pasted out of the Universe of Stock that we all have access to.
 No surprises, not in the characters’ actions, not in the diction, not in the rhythm.
 All stuff I’ve seen a thousand times (and don’t subject myself to any more).